AeonDigital/Shell-MSE-Main-Module/src/mse/str/split/_main/attachments/man/en-us.md

 - aka       : -t --trim
 - hint      :
-  indicates when to perform a "trim" on each of the values found.
+  indicates when to perform a `trim` on each of the values found.

 &nbsp;